Accounting and Finance for Business (PR) (Semester 1)

 You will appreciate the wider use of corporate communications and its role in building a brand image and corporate reputation and develop your written skills applicable to a range of marketing communication methods and channels.
 You will analyse and identify effective writing, develop good communication skills to craft and convey original and persuasive marketing messages to the target audience, appreciate how different media and platforms require a different written skills to improve communication effectiveness and explore the use style and tone of voice to communicate brand image.

-Marketing Communications (CMI) (Semester 1)
+Integrated Marketing Communications (CMI) (Semester 1)

 Market Research (PR) (Semester 1)